openshift-pipelines/pipelines-as-code/test/README.md

 - Create a commmit with files like pipelinerun inside that branch, the pipelinerun with have the namespace annotation to force the repository match on the namespace we have created and not catching other CR that may matching it.
 - Wait that the Repository is updated.
-- Some other stuff are done directly on the eventlistenner sink, bypassing a bit the GitHUB apis and generating the webhook ourselves.
+- Some other stuff are done directly on the controller sink, bypassing a bit the GitHUB apis and generating the webhook ourselves.

 ## Settings